-This course must be taken at MSU Denver.
-Please speak with your academic advisor or program chair for more information.
+This course must be taken at MSU Denver through an inter-institutional agreement.
+Please speak with your academic advisor or department chair for more information.

-Center for Health Sciences at Lowry CCD.edu/Nutrition
+Center for Health & Natural Sciences at Lowry CCD.edu/Nutrition

 Community College of Denver currently offers two certificates degrees in nutrition.